MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailPublicFolder.md

 # Get-MailPublicFolder

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Get-MailPublicFolder cmdlet to retrieve mail-related information about mail-enabled public folders.
-If you want information about the basic (not mail-related) settings of mail-enabled public folders, use the Get-PublicFolder cmdlet instead.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Get-MailPublicFolder cmdlet to retrieve mail-related information about mail-enabled public folders.
 If you want information about the basic (not mail-related) settings of mail-enabled public folders, use the Get-PublicFolder cmdlet instead.